 - Building a brand – a mindset that people enter when they think about your business

-An important next step is to think about the audience that you’re writing for.
+An important next step is to think about the audience that you’re small business blogging is for.

 Identify your audience

 Whom is it that you’re writing for?
 You may want to educate, entertain, and engage an audience, but to help your blog achieve its objectives, you need to have an idea of who the people are who make up your audience.
-This can also make it a lot easier to write blog posts, because it can give you some ideas on what to write about.
+This can also make it a lot easier to write blog posts because it can give you some ideas on what to write about.

 For example, if you’re a real estate agent, you want people to learn about the community they might be considering moving into.

 If you run a lumberyard/hardware store, you may have two different audiences for your small business blogging – contractors and people interested in home DIY projects.
-Your blog posts may include things like tips and blueprints for building birdhouses and gazebos and sheds, or provide some information about zoning laws and architectual review boards, different architectual styles, choosing paints, working with a lathe, and so on.
-You might want to describe why certain woods tend to be used for certain projects, and tell us more about those woods.
+Your blog posts may include things like tips and blueprints for building birdhouses and gazebos and sheds or provide some information about zoning laws and architectural review boards, different architectural styles, choosing paints, working with a lathe, and so on.
+You might want to describe why certain woods tend to be used for certain projects and tell us more about those woods.

 If you run a travel agency, you could write about the travel tours that you offer, but…

 Your blog doesn’t necessarily have to be directly about travel.
 For example, you could create a blog about maps.
-You could blog about the London Underground, the route of the Tour de France, a concert tour route for the band Wilco through the deep south, a street level map of Mardi Gras attractions in New Orleans.
+You could blog about the London Underground, the route of the Tour de France, a concert tour route for the band Wilco through the deep south, a street-level map of Mardi Gras attractions in New Orleans.
 Your small business blogging could be a way for you to explore your interests as well as attracting your audience to your business.